Can I still arrange a funeral?

 Yes, we’re still supporting the bereaved in our community and looking after their loved ones with the greatest level of care as we have always done.

 We’re here to help you whenever you need us, we continue to be available 24 hours a day, 7 days a week.
-Due to the current situation to protect our clients, our colleagues and their families we are asking our clients to arrange the funeral over the telephone as where possible we are restricting the number of visitors to our branches.
-We have taken this decision to enable us to continue to assist all of the families who need our help.
+Due to the current situation to protect our clients, our colleagues and their families we are asking our clients to arrange the funeral over the telephone where possible but if you would like to come in and see us to arrange the funeral we ask that the number of people who attend is no more than 3 people.
+Before you arrive we will talk you through how we can safely support you and the guidelines we have in place for maintaining social distancing.
+You are welcome to wear a face covering or mask when you visit us and please be aware some of our team will be wearing appropriate PPE.

 Are funeral services being held as normal?